-The José Celestino Mutis Botanical Garden / Jardín Botánico (to give its full name) is one of my favourite places in Bogotá.
+The José Celestino Mutis Botanical Garden / Jardín Botánico (to give its full name) is one of my favourite places in Bogota.
 When you’ve had a busy week navigating the hustle’n’bustle of the city, it can leave you gasping for some fresh air and tranquility.
-There are a few places to find peace and quiet in Bogotá, and the Bogotá Botanical Garden is one of these (and shouldn’t be missed in my opinion!).
+There are a few places to find peace and quiet in Bogota, and the Bogota Botanical Garden is one of these (and shouldn’t be missed in my opinion!).

 It’s located in Salitre in Avenida Calle (street) 63, with carrera 70, quite close to Simón Bolivar (Central) Park.